dinatamas/archlinux/README.md

 * Desktop: xorg <-> wayland
 * Desktop: xinit <-> startx
 * Users are responsible for updating non-official driver packages in major kernel updates.
+* Some configurations don't work automatically (for informative console output):
+    * wifi ping from the startwifi script
+    * timedatectl not syncing automatically
+* Full system upgrade upon first start?
+* Copy network scripts and dotfiles to easily available places.
+Both root and new users?

 ### Installing more software
 * Install recommended packages of installed packages with pacman?